 The Company markets the product directly in the United Kingdom.
 The Company has distribution agreements with commercial partners in 16 countries with major programs in 12 countries, including the United States, Canada, Brazil, Mexico, Spain, France and India.
 The agreements are generally exclusive for a single country.
-Under these agreements, each partner markets and distributes The Female Condom in a single country and the Company manufacturers The Female Condom and sells the product to the partner for distribution in that country.
+Under these agreements, each partner markets and distributes The FC female condom in a single country and the Company manufacturers The FC female condom and sells the product to the partner for distribution in that country.

-The Company is in discussions with Fuji Latex, one of the largest male condom manufacturers and distributors in Japan and with whom the Company has previously signed an agreement to manage the importation and quality control of the female condom under Japanese regulatory requirements.
-The potential new relationship would broaden Fuji Latex's involvement with the female condom to include marketing and distribution in Japan.
+After terminating its relationship with its first partner, the Company entered into a non-binding Memorandum of Understanding with a large Japanese pharmaceutical company to distribute the FC female condom to public and private markets in Japan.
+Since then that company has been sold, thus terminating discussions.
+The Company is currently in discussions with Fuji Latex, one of the largest male condom manufacturers and distributors in Japan and with whom the Company has previously signed an agreement to manage the importation and quality control of the FC female condom under Japanese regulatory requirements.
+The potential new relationship would broaden Fuji Latex's involvement with the FC female condom to include marketing and distribution in Japan.